 Our Oral Surgeons: Tooth Extraction Specialists

-Dr. Healy uses gentle techniques to remove damaged teeth and wisdom teeth in need of extraction while preserving the surrounding bone structure.
-Dr. Healy can often combine tooth extraction with same-day dental implants to reduce recovery and healing time.
+Our surgeons use gentle techniques to remove damaged teeth and wisdom teeth in need of extraction while preserving the surrounding bone structure.
+We can often combine a tooth extraction with same-day dental implants to reduce recovery and healing time.

 Reasons for Tooth Extraction

 It is usually best to preserve a permanent, natural tooth whenever possible.
 Sometimes, however, a badly damaged tooth cannot be saved.
 If the tooth has severe decay, for instance, then removing it can prevent surrounding teeth from becoming damaged.

 Some patients need to have an infected tooth extracted when a root canal has not been successful.
 In other cases, a baby tooth has to be removed if it has not yet fallen out when a permanent tooth is ready to take its place.